-To better serve our customers and leveraging our expertise in containerization and power distribution and started to manufacture containerized infrastructure solutions, designed to specification for select business partners.
-These solutions serve as the infrastructure for containerized data center products, which are selfcontained fully-functional data centers.
+To better serve our customers and leverage our expertise in integration, containerization and power distribution, we manufacture containerized infrastructure solutions designed to specification for select business partners.
+These solutions serve as the infrastructure for containerized data center products which are self-contained fully-functional data centers.
 Modular data centers may be rapidly deployed with other modular data centers as a cost-effective alternative to traditional raised-floor data centers.

 Active Power designs and delivers the exterior shell and a fully outfitted interior - including electrical, cooling, monitoring, and other elements - ready for the customer to add its IT racks and servers.
 After the customer adds its IT equipment to our containerized infrastructure solution, the customer has a functional data center.

-Infrastructure solutions represented 18% and 20% of revenue in 2010 and 2011, respectively.
+Modular Infrastructure Solutions represented 35%, 48%, and 35% of total revenue in 2010, 2011 and 2012 respectively.